SIJABULILE-NCUBE/CDV01_Career_Goals_Reflection_SIJNCU25575_PTO2508_A_SIJABULILE-NCUBE_CDV01/README.md

 - Describe your key interests related to your career:

-  As someone beginning a new journey in Software Development, I am deeply interested in understanding how technology can be used to solve real-world problems. 💡 I enjoy building websites and tools that are useful, especially for small businesses as well as individuals.
-I am also curious about how I can eventually combine my background in finance with software skills — particularly in areas like FinTech, automation, and data analysis. 📊💻
+  As someone beginning a new journey in Software Development, I am deeply interested in understanding how technology can be used to solve real-world problems.
+I am also curious about how I can eventually combine my background in finance with software skills — particularly in areas like FinTech, automation, and data analysis.

-  At the moment, I am still learning the basics (HTML, CSS, Git), but I find it exciting to create something functional from just a few lines of code. 🚀 The process of learning new technologies and challenging myself in a completely new field motivates me.
+  At the moment, I am still learning the basics (HTML, CSS, Git), but I find it exciting to create something functional from just a few lines of code.
+The process of learning new technologies and challenging myself in a completely new field motivates me.
 I’m especially interested in continuing to grow, build practical projects, and become confident in creating full web applications over time. 🌱

 - What values are important to you in a work environment?